 Colour: Dark plum with a deep Burgundy hue.

-Nose: Intense rich, vanillian and plum notes with a cedar undertone.
+Nose: Intense rich, vanillin and plum notes with an aniseed and blackberry undertone

 Cellaring: This wine is exceptionally well structured with plenty of intensity.
-We expect it to be fantasting drinking for the next 15-20 years.
+We expect it to be fantastic drinking for the next 15-20 years.